vuex-orm/vuex-orm/docs/digging-deeper/plugins.md

 Here is the list of available plugins.

 - [Vuex ORM GraphQL](https://github.com/vuex-orm/vuex-orm-graphql) – The plugin to sync the data against a [GraphQL](https://graphql.org) API.
-- [vuex-orm-search](https://github.com/vuex-orm/plugin-search) – The plugin adds a `search()` method to the vuex-orm query methods to easily filter matched records using fuzzy search logic from the [Fuse.js](http://fusejs.io) library.
+- [Vuex ORM Search](https://github.com/vuex-orm/plugin-search) – The plugin adds a `search()` method to the vuex-orm query methods to easily filter matched records using fuzzy search logic from the [Fuse.js](http://fusejs.io) library.

 ## Writing a Plugin